Cyclone Nargis: Myanmar

-The Burmese government formally declared five regions—Yangon, Ayeyarwady, Bago Divisions and Mon and Kayin States— as disaster areas.

 A United Nations official commented as follows: "It's a bad situation.
 Almost all the houses are smashed.
 People are in a terrible situation."
 Another UN official said that "The Irrawaddy delta was hit extremely hard not only because of the wind and rain but because of the storm surge."
 Burst sewage mains caused the landscape to flood with waste, ruining the rice crop.

 The Daily Telegraph (UK) reported that food prices in Myanmar could be affected.
 Woradet Wirawekhin (th: วรเดช วีระเวคิน), deputy director general of Thailand's Department of Information, Ministry of Foreign Affairs, stated on 7 May 2008 that, in reference to a report submitted by Bansan Bunnak (th: บรรสาน บุนนาค), the Thai ambassador in Yangon, conditions in the city had deteriorated and that most businesses and markets were closed.
 Mr. Wirawekhin also reported that the locals faced even more adversity in basic subsistence, because local food prices had increased two- or threefold.